ethorneloe/graph-api-lab-01/README.md

 # graph-api-lab-01

-Connect to Entra with the Microsoft Graph PowerShell SDK.
+# Lab goals

-## Goals
+Use the Microsoft PowerShell Graph SDK and Az module to:
 1. Explore how to connect to the Graph API using a client secret, a certificate, and a managed identity in an automation account.
 2. Create required objects in Azure such as an app registration, managed identity, and an Automation Account runbook.

-# Part 1 - Install PowerShell Modules
+# Part 1 - Install PowerShell modules
 Before continuing make sure the `Microsoft.Graph` and `Az` modules are installed.

 1. Run `Get-Module -ListAvailable Microsoft.Graph*`